Updated: November 4, 2021

 For Baby Boomers like me, the best explanation of “getting high” comes from the John Denver song, “Sunshine on my Shoulders.”
 He sings: “Sunshine almost always makes me high.”
 But when that sunshine makes a hemp plant grow, and that hemp creates CBD, many of us come to an initial question: does CBD get you high?
 That's what you will learn in this blog post and the video below.

 “Getting high” has been scientifically described as elevating one's state of mind.
 The science shows that getting high is the creation of an altered state of mind or consciousness.
-Sometimes, that feeling is created with a drug or chemical.

 CBD vs THC